 SUNY Oneonta consistently gains recognition for delivering excellence and value.
-The college sits at No. 9 on the 2015 U.S. News and World Report list of the best public institutions in the region and has been named to the Kiplinger's list of "100 Best Values in Public Colleges" for nine years running.
+The college sits at No. 20 on the 2022 U.S. News and World Report list of the best public institutions in the region and is ranked No. 119 on Money magazine's "Best Colleges 2020" list."

 Talented, accomplished professors

-One of the best graduate training programs in the nation
+One of the nation's best education programs

-— Middle States Commission on Higher Education
+The Middle States Commission on Higher Education accredits the college, overall.

 In 2012, the Education Trust singled out SUNY Oneonta for its success in improving graduation rates among Hispanic students, ranking the college No. 11 on a listing of public institutions showing the largest gains from 2004 to 2010.

 In 2011, the Carnegie Foundation for the Advancement of Teaching awarded SUNY Oneonta its Community Engagement Classification in recognition of the college’s civic partnerships and service-learning activities.

 One of 80 schools chosen by INSIGHT Into Diversity magazine to receive the 2017 Higher Education Excellence in Diversity award, a national honor recognizing U.S. colleges and universities that demonstrate an outstanding commitment to diversity and inclusion.
 This is the second time SUNY Oneonta received this award.

 Named to the President’s Higher Education Community Service Honor Roll in 2015 in recognition of a campus-wide commitment to service and civic engagement

 Received The American Association of State Colleges and Universities (AASCU) Excellence and Innovation Award in Sustainability and Sustainable Development